thin-edge/thin-edge.io/docs/src/tutorials/Installation_and_configuration.md

 ## Steps

-This tutorial is devided in small steps.
-The first three steps are needed to install and connect to a IoT cloud platform.
-The last three are optional, but needed to get a good overview of the capabilities of thin-edge.io.
+This tutorial is divided into small steps.
+The first three steps are needed to install and connect to an IoT cloud platform.
+The last three are optional but needed to get a good overview of the capabilities of thin-edge.io.

 [Step 1 Install thin-edge.io](#Step-1-Install-thin-edge.io)